The CRE Methodology™: a proven process for growing online businesses using conversion rate optimization

 Step 9: Transferring your winning campaigns into other media

 Diversifying your customer acquisition channels gives your business more stability.
-Your increased conversion rate will mean you can profitably invest more in advertising channels such as SEO, PPC, social media, affiliate marketing, and offline media.
+Your increased conversion rate will mean you can profitably invest more in advertising channels, such as SEO, PPC, social media, affiliate marketing, and offline media.
+If desired, we can recommend how you can use the improvements to acquire more customers.

-- A winning appeal in a landing page test can provide a winning headline for your AdWords campaigns (or vice versa).
+- A winning appeal in a landing page test can provide a winning headline for your Google Ads campaigns (or vice versa).

 - A winning landing page can be adapted for space advertising in offline media.